 On March 2, 2011, Orchid Island TRS, LLC, formerly known as Opteum Financial Services, LLC and presently known as Mortco TRS, LLC ("Opteum Financial") and Opteum Mortgage Acceptance Corporation ("Opteum Acceptance") (collectively referred to herein as "Opteum") received a cover letter dated March 1, 2011 from Massachusetts Mutual Life Insurance Company ("Mass Mutual") enclosing a draft complaint against Opteum.
 In summary, Mass Mutual alleges that it purchased residential mortgage-backed securities offered by Opteum in August 2005 and the first quarter of 2006 and that Opteum made false representations and warranties in connection with the sale of the securities in violation of Mass Gen. Laws Ch.
 110A § 410(a)(2) (the "Massachusetts Blue Sky Law").
-In its cover letter, Mass Mutual claims it is entitled to damages in excess of \$25 million.
+In its cover letter, Mass Mutual claims it is entitled to damages of \$25 million.
 However, no monetary demand is contained within the enclosed draft complaint, and the actual damages Mass Mutual claims to have incurred is uncertain.

 Mass Mutual has not filed the complaint or initiated litigation.
 Pursuant to its request, on March 14, 2011 Mass Mutual and Opteum entered into a Tolling Agreement so that Mass Mutual could address its allegations against Opteum without incurring litigation costs.
 Mass Mutual has not yet contacted Opteum to schedule such discussions.
+On July 12, 2011, Mass Mutual offered to extend the Tolling Agreement for an additional two years.
+Opteum agreed to do so, and it requested Mass Mutual provide the proposed documentation.

-Opteum Genies Opteum Financial or Opteum Acceptance, individually or collectively, made false representations and warranties in connection with the sale of securities to Mass Mutual.
-As of May 16, 2011, Mass Mutual has taken no action to prosecute its claim against Opteum, and the range of loss or potential loss, if any, cannot reasonably be estimated.
+Opteum denies Opteum Financial or Opteum Acceptance, individually or collectively, made false representations and warranties in connection with the sale of securities to Mass Mutual.
+As of August 11, 2011, Mass Mutual has taken no action to prosecute its claim against Opteum, and the range of loss or potential loss, if any, cannot reasonably be estimated.
 Should Mass Mutual initiate litigation, Opteum will defend such litigation vigorously.